Translate

 And he did.

-And now our youngest is in Kindergarden.
-He beams as he finally gets to strut through his older brother's halls.
-Long hair flowing behind him, Niky's teacher blushes as she describes escorts to the bus with Niky as a paparazzi leveled event!
+And now our youngest is in Kindergarten.
+He beams as he finally gets to strut through his older brother's halls, long hair flowing behind him.
+Niky's teacher blushes as she describes escorts to the bus with Niky as a paparazzi leveled event!
 His report card is all 3s and 4s, he's ahead in art, drama, gym, every teacher looks shocked when they describe his levels, and the words "smart" "genius" and "rockstar" become synonymous with his first name.

 And it's been that way ever since.
 With Kody we dreamed of a good report card, and he worked and worked on every single obstacle of the thousands that stood in between.
 One at a time.
 Each in succession.
 One foot in front of the other.